kleder/timetracker/README.md

 To start using T-Rec you need to obtain the permament token for your personal youtrack account.
 Follow this instruction to get one: https://www.jetbrains.com/help/youtrack/standalone/Manage-Permanent-Token.html

-In case you don't see the "New Token" button make sure that you have set **Create Service** privileges in one of your youtrack roles.
+In case you don't see the "New Token" button make sure that you have **Read Service** and **Update self** permissions to issue a token in one of your youtrack roles.

 ### Before run